zb3/kf/README.md

 ### Solutions to these

 - JS part could dynamically change sizes of elements so that global scale could go away
-- Transitions could be turned into animations so that `animation-play-state: paused` could pause them
 - `onresize` would of course abort animations

 However, I won't implement them, that's for the reader, I have to stay creative and do something new :)